 Call the HRA Medicaid Helpline at 888-692-6116 for more information.
 During the COVID-19 Emergency, applications may be submitted via fax to 917-639-0732.

-During the COVID-19 emergency, Medicaid cases with authorization ending in March 2020 through December 2020 and January 2021 through December 2022 will be automatically extended.
+During the COVID-19 emergency, Medicaid cases with authorization ending in March 2020 through May 2023 will be automatically extended.
 Any case that is closed for failure to renew or failure to provide documentation during COVID-19 will be re-opened and coverage restored to ensure no gap in coverage.
 Excess resources cases will be extended for 6 months.
 Surplus cases will be extended 6 months.
 See below for information regarding coverage for Surplus cases.